Compound USDC (CUSDC) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Compound USDC Historical Price

-According to the latest data gathered on Compound USDC live price page, the current price of Compound USDC is 0.025256USD.
+According to the latest data gathered on Compound USDC live price page, the current price of Compound USDC is 0.025254USD.
 The circulating supply of Compound USDC(CUSDC) is

 In the past 24 hours, Compound USDC has shown a price movement of